0xChimra/TORic/README.md

 ## Requirements :
 * You need to be on a Linux based System

 * You need to have tor installed

-* To Install the requirements for the script, execute: `pip install -r requirements.txt`
+* To Install the Python requirements for the script, execute: `pip3 install -r requirements.txt`

 ## Wiki :